 5. Making Exercise and Eating Well a Priority

-For the most part, I stay clear of sugar which hates me as I suffer from PCOS, and gluten and I fell out in my late teens… When I stick to eating well 90% of the time, I unsurprisingly feel fab 90% of the time.
+For the most part, I stay clear of sugar which hates me as I suffer from PCOS, and gluten and I fell out in my late teens… When I stick to eating well 90% of the time, I unsurprisingly feel fabulous 90% of the time.
 Rocket science it is not!

 I cook in advance, even making up a big pot of brown rice this morning that will last for a few days, and I like to make soups and casseroles that can be kept in the fridge and freezer and enjoyed in different meals for the family throughout the week.
+Every meal includes a salad and or seasonal vegetables too.

 I’ve got tons of recipes that will hopefully inspire you on the blog.